onbirdev/moodle-quizaccess_startlimit/README.md

-# Quiz Access Start Limit
+# Quiz Start Time Limit

 ## Overview

-The **Quiz Access Start Limit** plugin allows administrators to restrict when students can **start a new attempt** after the quiz becomes available.
+The **Quiz Start Time Limit** plugin allows administrators to restrict when students can **start a new attempt** after the quiz becomes available.

 For example, you can configure a quiz so that students have **only 10 minutes to start a new attempt** once it opens, ensuring fair and controlled access for all participants.